 It was a hot day in Rome.
 We were walking around the city when my brother led my family and I over to the ruins of the Forum.
-The old buildings had been whittled down to small, jagged pieces that stood a few feet high and in some cases more, but from where we stood atop the hill, there were only outlines of what used to be.
+In front of us lay a smattering of old buildings that had been eroded by time into small, jagged pieces.
+Many stood only a few feet high and in some cases much more, but from where we stood atop the hill, there were only outlines of what used to be.

 “A man may fish with the worm that hath eat of a/

 king, and cat of the fish that hath fed of that worm.”

 A few lines that succinctly describe what it means to be one part of the natural cycle of life.
 Even the worms, those lowliest inhabitants of the food chain (without becoming too esoteric here) share a common denominator in the earth and passing of time that has the power to inevitably swallow something was once as mighty as the Roman Forum up in a tangle of shrubbery and vines.
 In the end, as desolate as it may seem, we are all simply food for worms.